Instagram marketing is essential to ecommerce businesses.

 It’s also worth noting that you need to create at least one Instagram Shop post to activate the “Shop” tab on your business profile:

 To tag products in Instagram Stories, simply use the “Product” sticker.
+The app allows you to pick from 4 different sticker styles: a sticker with the product name in grey or rainbow, translucent text, and a shopping bag icon (the most popular style).
 You can even edit the sticker’s color and text.

 What’s more, you can tag products in both new and existing posts.